SulaimanNiazi/netlify-portfolio-webpage/content/pages/blog/post-six.md

 excerpt: >-
   Honored to stand with the esteemed Governor of Punjab, Sardar Saleem Haider Khan, on my graduation day as a gold medalist in Mechatronics Engineering.
-  This achievement reflects years of dedication to merging mechanical systems with intelligent technologies, aiming to advance automation and robotics for a smarter future.
-Grateful to my mentors, peers, and family for their unwavering support on this journey.
 featuredImage:
   type: ImageBlock
   url: /images/1737112515295.jpeg